 The City of Tolleson is a nonpartisan municipal jurisdiction with a Mayor and six Council Members elected at-large.
 The City of Tolleson participates in the consolidated fall election cycle during even numbered years per Arizona Revised Statute.
+For the 2020 election cycle, there will be open seats for the Mayor and 3 Council Members.
 Historically, the candidates who receive the majority of votes cast for an open seat will win the Primary Election and be seated on the Council.
 Candidates will only go to the General Election if there is a tie requiring a runoff.

 For more information concerning upcoming elections, please contact the Tolleson City Clerk’s Office at (623) 936-7111 or the Maricopa County Elections Department at (602) 506-1511.

 You can register to vote online at http://servicearizona.com or http://www.azsos.gov/elections, in person at the Maricopa County Elections Department at 111 S. 3rd Avenue, Phoenix, AZ 85003, or by calling (602) 506-1511 to obtain a Voter Registration Form.
 The voter registration deadline is Tuesday, October 9, 2018 (due to Columbus Day Holiday) for the General Election.